PyGithub/PyGithub/DEPLOY.md

 ## Upload a new version to PyPI

-Travis-ci will push tagged commits to PyPI.
+Github workflow (`.github/workflows/python-publish`) will push tagged commits to PyPI.
 Here are the steps:

 1. Run `manage.py`